-Another point that is worthy to highlight it that as appealing the Dirichlet regression might seem we have to note that the Dirichlet distribution is not a member of the linear exponential family \citep{gourieroux1984} and hence any regression model based on a distribution not satisfying this property is not robust to distribution misspecification \citep{murteira2013}.
-However, under correct specification, the asymptotic distribution of the estimated parameters is a multivariate normal distribution whose covariance matrix is the inverse of the Fisher's information matrix \citep{murteira2013}.
+As appealing the Dirichlet regression might seem, we have to note that the Dirichlet distribution is not a member of the linear exponential family \citep{gourieroux1984}.
+Hence any regression model based on a distribution not satisfying this property is not robust to distribution miss-specification \citep{murteira2016}.
+However, under correct specification, the asymptotic distribution of the estimated parameters is a multivariate normal distribution whose covariance matrix is the inverse of the Fisher's information matrix \citep{murteira2016}.
 This means that in this case only the estimates are consistent.

-The same holds true in our case, since we maximise the Dirichlet log-likelihood in order to obtain the regression parameters, but we need an extra assumption to ensure the property of consistency.
+The same holds true in our case since we maximise the Dirichlet log-likelihood in order to obtain the regression parameters, but we need an extra assumption to ensure the property of consistency.
 That is, the compositional vectors which contain zero values, and are thus modelled by a conditional Dirichlet with less dimensions, come from a Dirichlet with the same parameters as the full Dirichlet.
-The diagnostics suggested here, try to evaluate the assumption of this assumption.

-A known drawback of the Dirichlet distribution and thus of regression is that the covariance matrix allows only negative correlations.
-This restrictive correlation is also met in the multinomial logistic regression but even so, the model works fine in practice.
-A more serious drawback is that when no covariates are present the Dirichlet distribution cannot capture curvature in the simplex \citep[pg.~59]{ait2003}, but we are not in this situation.
+We have not proved that the conditions for this assumption to hold are true.

 The inflated beta distribution \citep{ospina2010} is not related to the conditional Dirichlet distribution we describe here.
-In the beta distribution (with or without covariates) zero values are allowed and the same is true in the logistic regression.
+In the inflated beta distribution (with or without covariates) zero values are allowed and the same is true in the logistic regression.
 But when we move to higher dimensions, the Dirichlet distribution does not allow a vector of zeros or a vector of $1s$.
 The only generalisation that can happen is the $1$-inflated Dirichlet distribution, that is, when there is a compositional vector having the value of $1$ in one of its components and $0$ elsewhere. \citet{butler2008} analyse a compositional dataset with only $3$ components and they observe this case.
 However, particularly when we move to higher dimensions, it seems unlikely that this situation would arise in practice and, even in this case, we could simply put a point mass distribution on $1$ and ignore the zero values of the other components just like we did here.

-The aforementioned parametric zero value imputation and in general any zero value replacement may result in biased estimated and loss of information.
-The same is true for the ZADR models, since they ignore the zero value components.
+While a Bayesian approach is beyond the scope of this model, it could offer a richer inference at the expense of a much harder to fit model.